Power System Protection

 Microcredentials are “mini-diplomas” of approximately 75-125 hours of effort that demonstrate knowledge and/or skills in a specific subject area.
 To earn a microcredential, it is necessary to first complete an online self-study course, then attend a guided exercise and transfer phase (online or face-to-face) supervised by subject experts.
 After passing a final assessment, you will receive a certificate issued by a university.

-In order to obtain a microcredential and thus a valid certificate from a university, it is necessary to complete both the online self-study phase and the supervised phase as well as to pass a final assessment.
-The self-study part of the course, in which the basics are explained, is available openly licensed on one of our partner platforms.
-After completing the self-study phase, you will receive an automatically issued confirmation of participation, but not yet a university certificate.
+In order to obtain a microcredential and thus a valid certificate from a university, it is necessary to complete the online self-study phase on iMooX.at, attend the guided phase as well as pass a final assessment.
+The self-study part of the training, in which the basics are explained, is available as an openly licensed course on iMooX.at.
+After completing the self-study phase, you will receive an automatically issued certificate that entitles you to participate in the guided phase.

-Navigate to the course page of the desired course, then click on “Enrol now”.
-Enter your billing information and email address.
-You will then receive an email with all further steps.
+Navigate to the course page of the desired course, then click on “Register now”.
+You will be directed to the LifeLongLearning page of TU Graz.

 Please keep in mind the enrolment deadline and any prerequisites for joining the course.